-BuzzOnEarth presents EarthGeeks programme, developed specifically for school students of different age groups.
-The idea behind EarthGeeks is to provide an engaging platform to the most curious and innovative minds of the society, the children.
-We believe that an early education regarding sustainability for every child is necessary to raise responsible and skilled adults.
+BuzzOnEarth presents EarthGeeks programme, developed specifically for the young generation.
+The idea behind EarthGeeks is to provide an engaging platform to the most curious and innovative minds of the society, the students.
+We believe that an early education regarding sustainability for every student is necessary to raise responsible and skilled adults.
 Apart from basic education, it is important to incorporate sustainability as one of the most valued subjects in the education system to promote economic growth, environmental protection, basic human rights, and responsible resource management and to end world hunger, extreme poverty, discrimination, and inequalities.

 To set the children on the right path today is to ensure a better and prosperous future for tomorrow.
 The Inquisitiveness, observation, and curiosity of a child are on a sky-high level.
 The education and values young children acquire at an early age stays with them forever and also inspire the upcoming generations of the future.
 That’s what the EarthGeeks programme is all about- to make children aware of the challenges that the world is facing today in the field of sustainability and seek a solution to them through innovation and leadership.
 I believe that incorporation of compassion and empathy towards every living being is a very crucial aspect of a child’s education.
 Only then, the children can truly understand the importance of sustainable development and create a thriving world through collective effort and hence, become the responsible citizens of tomorrow.